 As a sales manager, you want to make sure your salespeople are productive and happy members of your team.

-1. A Sales PlayBook builds stronger selling skills.
+1. Build stronger selling skills.

 A Sales PlayBook serves as a single place to hold all your top performers’ best selling behaviors, tips, techniques, and stories.
-Your best salespeople know best how to sell your unique products and services – they’ve been doing it well for years.
+Your best salespeople know best how to sell your unique products and services – they’ve likely been doing it well for years.

 A great application of this principle is handling objections.
 Most salespeople selling for the same company will hear the same objections over and over.
 Wouldn’t you want to arm your weaker salespeople with the best practice pushbacks your top performers are using?

 Instead of winging it after a few days of basic training, a new hire will be able to refer to the Sales PlayBook.
-There they'll find the best place to look for more leads, how to communicate the value of your products and services, and how to follow up after a prospect meeting.
-New hires will be able to achieve more predictable results more quickly.
+There, they'll find the best place to look for more leads, how to communicate the value of your products and services, how to follow up after a prospect meeting, and more.
+In other words, new hires will be able to achieve solid results more quickly.

-Of course, encouraging collaboration can be easier said than done, though – busy salespeople want to be out selling, not sitting in a brainstorming meeting.
+Of course, encouraging collaboration can be easier said than done.
+Busy salespeople want to be selling without interruption, not sitting in a brainstorming meeting.
 To get your sales team to share more and work together, you have to make it worth their time.